 Advantages and Disadvantages

-The pros and cons of core type of transformer are as follows:
+The pros and cons of the core type of transformer are as follows:

-- Robust – The symmetrical core protects the cylindrical shaped winding.
-The core and winding does not affect with vibration caused during transformer charging.
+- Robust – The symmetrical core protects the cylindrical-shaped winding.
+The core and winding are not affected by vibrations caused during transformer charging.

 - Low Iron Loss – The lamination stacking in the core reduces the iron loss.

-- Suitable for High Frequency application-It has low eddy current loss.
-Therefore, core type transformer is suitable for high frequency application.
+- Suitable for High-Frequency applications- It has low eddy current loss.
+Therefore, a core-type transformer is ideal for high-frequency applications.

-- Not good for outdoors use- The external environmental factors effects the internal parts of the transformer.
-Therefore, core type transformer is not suitable for outdoors applications, in comparison to dry type transformer.
+- Not suitable for outdoor use- The external environmental factors affect the internal parts of the transformer.
+Therefore, core-type transformer is not suitable for outdoor applications in comparison to dry-type transformer.

-- Noisy- It produce the audible noise due to magnetostriction force in the core.
+- Noisy- It produces an audible noise due to magnetostriction force in the core.